pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 The code we added to bounce the ball off the player's bat checked if the _position on the bat_ was not too high or too low, and then bounced the ball if it was OK.
 But it did nothing if the ball _was_ too high or too low.
 We need to add an `else` clause, saying that if the player misses, that's the end of the game.
-The ball should hide, and we `break` out of the `while True` loop:
+The ball should hide, and we `break` out of the `while True` loop, to finish the game:

 {{< commit hide-Ball-if-Player-misses >}}